apivovarov/kb/Cxx/conan2-example/README.md

 ## VSCode

-VSCode and cmake-tools extension should understand generated CMake files
+To integrate VSCode and cmake-tools extension with conan2 toolchain file conan2 automatically creates [CMakePresets.json](CMakePresets.json) file which points to `build/CMakePresets.json` file.

 [.vscode/launch.json](.vscode/launch.json) file is added to the project too.
-It should allow to run/debug c2 programm.
+It should allow to run/debug c2 program.